CARNIVORE DIET

 Intermittent Fasting (IF)

-Whether you’re fasting for health benefits, mental clarity, or weight loss, IF helps optimise insulin sensitivity, promote autophagy, and enhance hormonal balance.
-By syncing your eating windows with your body’s natural rhythms, you become more in tune with your hunger cues, and the endless cycle of food obsession fades away.
+Whether you’re fasting for health benefits, mental clarity, or weight loss, IF helps optimize insulin sensitivity, promote autophagy, and enhance hormonal balance.
+By syncing your eating windows with your body’s natural rhythms, you become more in tune with your hunger cues, and the cycle of food obsession fades away.
 IF isn’t a quick fix—it’s a lifestyle change that supports long-term health and vitality.

 Electrolyte Imbalance